 5. Get extra work

 If you already work full time, it can be hard to increase your income.
 BUT that’s why saving for travel is so motivating – you have an end goal in mind – a departure date (just set one in your head even if you don’t have the tickets booked) so giving up weekends and evenings is doable.
 It’s not forever, and it’s very much worthwhile.
 Some ideas include bar work, waiting tables, cinema attendant, cleaning offices, restocking shelves at the supermarket.
-For more part-time job ideas, check out this list (it’s technically for mothers but anyone could work these jobs around a regular 9-5).

 6. Build a portable income source